Highfield Primary Governors

 The Governing Board:

-- Chair – Mrs Anna Hunter (Parent)
+- Chair – Mrs Fiona Hodson (Co-opted)

 - Headteacher – Mr Andrew Proctor